Lord Emsworth and Others: "Farewell to Legs"

 The title is a play on Ernest Hemingway's 1929 novel, A Farewell to Arms.

-Plot

 The betrothal of Evangeline Brackett to Angus McTavish is built, in large part, on the way she bites her lip and rolls her eyes when she tops her drive, says the Oldest Member.
 But when Legs Mortimer takes up residence in the Clubhouse, Evangeline's mind wanders from her golf, and Angus worries that she is losing her form for the Ladies' Medal.
 But the scales fall from Evangeline's eyes when Legs does the unthinkable on the links.